yangguoliang11/label-studio/docs/source/templates/coreference_entity_linking.md

 <Text name="text" value="$text"/>
 ```

 To apply relations to the labeled text spans, use the labeling interface.
 See [Add relations between annotations](/guide/labeling.html#Add-relations-between-annotations).
 If you want to add labels to the relations themselves, use the [Relations](/tags/relations.html) tag.
-See the [Relation Extraction Template](relation_extraction.html) for more.
+See the [关系抽取 Template](relation_extraction.html) for more.

 ## Related tags